Seward Peninsula

 The Seward Peninsula is a large peninsula on the western coast of the U.S. state of Alaska whose westernmost point is Cape Prince of Wales.
 The peninsula projects about 320 km into the Bering Sea between Norton Sound, the Bering Strait, the Chukchi Sea, and Kotzebue Sound, just below the Arctic Circle.
 The entire peninsula is about 330 km long and 145–225 km wide.
 Like Seward, Alaska, it was named after William H. Seward, the United States Secretary of State who fought for the U.S. purchase of Alaska.

-The Seward Peninsula is a remnant of the Bering land bridge, a roughly thousand mile wide swath of land connecting Siberia with mainland Alaska during the Pleistocene Ice Age.
+The Seward Peninsula is a remnant of the Bering land bridge, a roughly thousand-mile-wide swath of land connecting Siberia with mainland Alaska during the Pleistocene Ice Age.
 This land bridge aided in the migration of humans, as well as plant and animal species, from Asia to North America.
 Excavations at sites such as the Trail Creek Caves and Cape Espenberg in the Bering Land Bridge National Preserve as well as Cape Denbigh to the south have provided insight into the timeline of prehistorical migrations from Asia to the Seward Peninsula.

 Demographics

 Most of the peninsula is in the Nome Census Area, but part is in the Northwest Arctic Borough.
 These are the communities on the Seward Peninsula, with 2005 state population estimates:

 Other locations on the Seward Peninsula include the mining towns of Council, Solomon, Candle, Haycock and Taylor.
 While still frequented by locals of neighboring communities, there are no longer year round residents in these locations.
-There is a United States Coast Guard LORAN station at Port Clarence.
+There was a United States Coast Guard LORAN station at Port Clarence.
 The U.S. Air Force operates a radar station at the "Tin City" site, 7 mi southeast of Wales.